 - Travel as light as possible

-On a positive side, the lightweight of these bikes and the great fuel efficiency will surely count as an added benefit.
+On the positive side, the lightweight of these bikes and the great fuel efficiency will surely count as an added benefit.
 The small engine size may struggle to climb steep ascents.
 You may have to get down at a couple of places and walk with the bike.

 Scooter like Activa, Jupiter, Vespa, Aprilia